pswpswpsw/TLR/README.md

 ### Data

 All data used in this paper are available.
-Datasets from \cite[1] are in folder [datasets](data/datasets), while the Julia scripts for generating others are in folder [julia_code](data/julia_code).
+Datasets from Brunton et al. (2017) [1] are in folder [datasets](data/datasets), while the Julia scripts for generating others are in folder [julia_code](data/julia_code).
 The ERA5 reanalysis data used in this study are available at [ERA5](https://cds.climate.copernicus.eu/#!/search?text=ERA5&type=dataset).

+[1] Brunton, Steven L., et al. "Chaos as an intermittently forced linear system."
+Nature communications 8.1 (2017): 19.